andrewspringman/itgrapher.js/README.md

 ## Getting Started

-Put these file in a location where you can serve them with an HTTPS server and then browse to itgrapher.html.
+Put these files in a location where you can serve them with an HTTPS server and then browse to itgrapher.html.
+(It will work with an HTTP server, but you won't be able to save it as a Progressive Web App).

 ## Authors